DtPeach3707/MarioKartDSRL/README.md

 It performs fairly well, being able to get to the final lap around 25% of the time by the 800th episode (out of 2000)

-training still needs to be fully completed, which is something I plan to finish before 2022
+Training still needs to be fully completed, which is something I plan to finish before 2022

 # Jump to:
 [Prerequiste programs](#required-programs-and-links-to-get-them)